Maroua-El-Imame/pands-project/README.md

 Histogram of petal length in cm
 Histogram of petal width in cm

-See cell output in the corresponding notebook
+See cells outputs in the corresponding notebook

 ---